Leaning In To LinkedIn

 As social media plays a key role in digital marketing efforts, it becomes a question of which social channels are best suited for your brand's needs and audience.
 As LinkedIn becomes increasingly important in today's market, it's clear that this medium is important both for your brand and yourself in a professional capacity.

 But knowing this, it can be daunting trying to approach where to start and how best to tackle this social channel.
+That is why our CEO Stacy Jones sat down with an expert to talk about how to become a global authority on LinkedIn.
 In this blog post, Hollywood Branded covers tips to maximize LinkedIn for your brand from the expertise of Ajax Union's Joe Apfelbaum.

 A Little Background on Joe